A safe final repository system

 This is where operational waste from nuclear power plants, which includes used protective clothing, replaced components and filtering materials that have been used to decontaminate reactor water, is deposited.
 Radioactive waste from hospitals, industry and research is also kept here.
 The repository is located at Forsmark in bedrock about 50 metres below sea level.

-In 2014 SKB submitted an application to the authorities for a permit to extend the SFR primarily to make room for decommissioning waste, initially from the two reactors at Barsebäck that were closed down in 1999 and in 2005.
+In 2014 SKB submitted an application to the authorities for a permit to extend the SFR primarily to make room for decommissioning waste.

 Final Repository for Spent Nuclear Fuel at Forsmark